MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorimage.rst

 The transformations of the objects over the time are embedded in the Vector image file and a call to `ej.microvg.VectorGraphicsPainter.drawAnimatedImage` <FIXME link to api page> or `ej.microvg.VectorGraphicsPainter.drawFilteredAnimatedImage` <FIXME link to api page> will draw the image for a specific time frame.

 The application can get the duration of the image animation with a call to `ej.microvg.VectorImage.getDuration()` <FIXME link to api page>.

 Every image object that is animated outside the image viewbox is clipped at the image boundary.
 In any cases, especially when the image is rotated, the image boundary is the rectangle that contains all the corners of the original image.

-The supported file format is an Animated Vector Drawable xml file with animations and vector definition in the same file as described in <https://developer.android.com/reference/android/graphics/drawable/AnimatedVectorDrawable#define-an-animatedvectordrawable-all-in-one-xml-file>
+The supported file format is an Animated Vector Drawable xml file with animations and vector definition in the same file as described in `Android API <https://developer.android.com/reference/android/graphics/drawable/AnimatedVectorDrawable#define-an-animatedvectordrawable-all-in-one-xml-file>`_.

-The SVG format also supports the animation of vector graphics object, but this feature is not yet implemented in the MicroVG library for this file format.
+The SVG format also supports the animation of vector graphics objects, but this feature is not yet implemented in the MicroVG library for this file format.

-SVG files that need to be animated should be converted to Android Vector Drawable format with the Android Vector Asset tool and then animated manually or with a tool like Shapeshifter <https://shapeshifter.design/>.
+SVG files that need to be animated should be converted to Android Vector Drawable format with the Android Vector Asset tool and then animated manually or with a tool like `Shapeshifter <https://shapeshifter.design/>`_.

 Supported animations
 ~~~~~~~~~~~~~~~~~~~~